 Sri Siddhivanayak, Mumbai

 Sri Siddhivinayak temple is one of the best loved temples in Mumbai and we recommend a visit here during your visit to Mumbai.
 Dedicated to the powerful and venerated Hindu God, Lord Ganesh (who governs prosperity, learning and health).
 For extra wow factor, visit this temple during the Ganesh Chaturthi festival which takes place in September each year according to the lunar calendar (but be prepared for crowds if you come at this time).
+Despite the large number of visitors, you will still be able to find many hotels in Mumbai that offer a comfortable stay.

 The Temple is reportedly one of the richest in India – it’s visited and supported by Bollywood stars as much as by ordinary Mumbaikers.